VIPQualityPost/knittingmotor/docs/PARTS LIST.md

 - (2x) GX16 4-pin male+female plug connector (for stepper motor and encoder)
 - (3x-4x) Stereo jack connector socket panel mount (for endstops, footswitch, (optional) overload and yarn sensor)
 - (3x-4x) 3.5mm stereo TRS plug
+- something to connect all GND and +5V lines together - I used Wago splicing connectors with levers, but everthing else with which you can connect multiple wires into one should work :D

 ## Mechanics